eProsima/Fast-DDS/doc/proposals/shared-memory-transport/sony/ms2_rmw_shared_memory_data_share_sony.md

 - Configurable parameters for each topic root file path and ring buffer length to keep for each topic shall be predefined.
 - Ring Buffer / File Mapped Shared Memory
-  Ring Buffer is controlled by framework, e.g) entfies of single topic.
+  Ring Buffer is controlled by framework, e.g) entries of single topic.
 - Retain Memory
   once the file is mapped into physical page, it will never unmapped unless it is necessary. this will reduce the huge system time via system calls.